bcgov/digital-trust-toolkit/docs/governance/business/digital-business-card-v1.md

     <th>Notes</th>
     <td>
         <ul>
-            <li>ast Names with spaces or punctuation (e.g., “St. John”, “O’Brian”, “van Cleef”, “Scott-Bigsby”) will have the spaces and punctuation included if the individual has a photo BC Services Card but removed if the individual has a non-photo BC Services Card</li>
+            <li>Last Names with spaces or punctuation (e.g., “St. John”, “O’Brian”, “van Cleef”, “Scott-Bigsby”) will have the spaces and punctuation included if the individual has a photo BC Services Card but removed if the individual has a non-photo BC Services Card</li>
             <li>A mononym may be duplicated in this attribute and the family_name unless it has a space in it, in which case the first part may be recorded in this attribute and the second part in the family_name attribute</li>
         </ul>
     </td>